juanchopanza/WebSvrDemo/README.md

 sudo su postgres -c 'createdb itemcatalog -O catalog'
 ```

-Disable access for all users except `catalog`:
+Disable access for all users except `catalog` and set a password:

 Launch the `psql` interpreter as `postgres`
 ```shell